C4Q/AC-Android/cohort_5.4/unit_05/05_17_planning _a_tech_slide_deck.md

 ## Warmup - DO THIS NOW!!!
 (15 Minutes) :fire::fire::fire:

-If you had to describe your app, by boiling down a description down to its intended purpose, and its most important features in under 30 seconds - how would it sound?
+If you had to describe your app, by boiling a description down to its intended purpose, and its most important features in under 30 seconds - how would it sound?
 Write a quick 30-second description of your solo project.

 # Lecture